-Although we immediately dispatch our emergency response teams upon notification. local 911 dispatch centers or other public safety officials typically receive the initial report.
-The following could indicate a potential pipeline emergency and may be reported by callers or emergency responders:
+Although we immediately dispatch our emergency response teams upon notification, local 911 dispatch centers or other public safety officials typically receive the initial report.
+The following items listed below could indicate a potential pipeline emergency and may be reported by callers or emergency responders.